dooly123/Basis/README.md

  ## About The Project

-Basis is an open-source social framework for VR and Desktop usage.
+Basis is an open-source social framework for VR and Desktop usage

-Basis aims to provide an alternative outlet for creative types through an open-source approach.
-By offering a "basis" (framework) that anyone can contribute to and customize, Basis empowers users to break free from the constraints of traditional social VR environments.
-This project was created to help grow this space and provide a jumping-off point for all.
+By offering an open-source basis framework for anyone to contribute and customise, we aim to give users the power to break free from constraints that traditional social VR environments have set in place.

-Join us in creating a space where creativity knows no bounds and every user can bring their vision to life.
+This project was created to help grow the VR space and provide a starting point for those who want to unleash their creative spirit and bring their vision to life.

-if you believe in creating a better future for VR feel free to contribute or donate
+Interested in helping create a better future for VR?
+Consider contributing or even donating!

 <img src="https://media.discordapp.net/attachments/1247352185101221930/1247724271472480256/Banner.png?ex=66611147&is=665fbfc7&hm=d639ab1e76bf4ae262b75d392c3a3c6e0e3a49d2520601fb6802ab34efca3143&=&format=webp&quality=lossless&width=550&height=155" alt="Banner" width="550" height="155">